FrozenStormInteractive/Perforce-Synology/README.md

-# Helix Core Server Package for Synology
+# Perforce P4 Server Package for Synology

-Perforce Helix is a full-featured VCS that scales to thousands of users and millions of files, which allows you to maintain software source code, documents, or any type of file.
+Perforce P4 is a full-featured VCS that scales to thousands of users and millions of files, which allows you to maintain software source code, documents, or any type of file.

 ## Requirements